Last Updated on

 - If you are watching your weight, then look for the least caloric butter

-Remember that butter and oils have a high amount of calories in a very small serving.
-Don’t overdo it or you will pay the price as you get older.
+Remember that butter and oils have a high amount of calories in a tiny serving.
+Don’t overdo it.
+You will pay the price as you get older.

 4. Side Dishes